leumasme/hbrs-tampermonkey/README.md

 To enable subtitles, press the "CC" button on the bottom right in the player controls and select a language.
 If there are no languages listed then I have not generated subtitles for your course, please contact me via Discord (@Temm#9188).

 The subtitles may be very wrong.
-They are automatically generated with OpenAI's Whisper (large version) model.
+They are automatically generated with OpenAI's Whisper (large version)

-I would put the VTT files in this repo so anyone can make changes and PR them to update the subtitles, but I would likely get into copyright trouble if I publicly publish video transcripts without the professors permission.
+I have gotten explicit permission from Prof. Dr. Dr. M. E. Müller to upload the transcription files for his course here.
+Corrections to the transcripts in the form of Pull Requests are welcome.
+The files are only provided to allow corrections to be submitted or for local use, Please do not duplicate them for other purposes to prevent the spread of old/outdated/incorrect subtitle files.
 ## Praktomat
 [Script Link](https://openuserjs.org/install/Temm/HBRS_FSLab_Speed.user.js)
 ### Features